Consulting djbware Publications

 For normal SMTP mail traffic that's fine as long as the rate of undeliverable messages don't exceed 10% and the Sender is 'legitmate'; ie. exists.
 Today's situation is different: Spam and Virus attacks with forged/faked Sender addresses to a bunch of random Recipient addresses yield an undeliverable rate up to 90%.
 Worse, the generated bounces will never reach the Sender and a double-bounce is eventually send to the postmaster.

-4.1 qmail-smtpd's Recipients mechanism
+4.1 Introduction to the Recipients mechanism

 qmail-smtpd is aware of acceptable recipients, which are fetched from an external source (Recipients mechanism).
+Which source to query depends on the domain-part of the recipient address.

 The recipients check is done only in a none-RELAYCLIENT case and after control/rcpthosts, control/morercpthosts.cdb have been successfully consulted.